Video Game: Corpse Party PC-98

 - And I Must Scream: Anyone who dies in Tenjin Elementary stays there, and they feel the pain of their death forever.

 - And Now for Someone Completely Different: The kids split into two groups, one led by Satoshi, and the other...was less organized.
-The game would occasionally switch between the two.
+The game occasionally switches between the two.

 - Anyone Can Die: Yes, yes they can.
 No one is exempt from dying if the player makes a mistake.